 What to do if you do not know what to answer the child?

 It is unrealistic to know everything in the world.
-The child, of course, wants to believe that the parents are omnipotent and omnipotent, but they learn very quickly that the parents have their weaknesses, their weaknesses and, of course, their knowledge is limited.
+The child, of course, wants to believe that the parents are omnipotent and omnipotent, but they learn very quickly that the parents have their weaknesses, their weaknesses, and, of course, their knowledge is limited.
 Don’t be afraid to say you don’t know something.
 Suggest finding information together.

 Today there are many informative bright books about everything in the world, you can find information in them or open a search engine on the Internet.
-Ask the child to formulate a question, help to make this as clear as possible so that the computer understands the request.
-Search the websites, find the best answer option.
+Ask the child to formulate a question, and help to make this as clear as possible so that the computer understands the request.
+Search the websites, and find the best answer option.
 Speak your footsteps when searching for information.
 After repeatedly going through this path, the child himself can use the search engine and find everything that is needed, filtering out unnecessary and incorrect information.
 It will be useful to him in life during study and work.

-Don’t forget to discuss new knowledge, share it with your child — what was great for you, ask what he learned.
+Don’t forget to discuss new knowledge, and share it with your child — what was great for you, ask what he learned.
 Perhaps you will delve even more into the topic and have a great time with your child!

 The most popular kid’s questions and how to answer them

-There are questions that most parents, regardless of education, emotional intelligence, or parenting experience, find dead-end.
+There are questions that most parents, regardless of education, emotional intelligence, or parenting experience, find a dead-end.
 They require parents to focus and trust their own words.
 Let’s look at the most popular and trickiest.

 Where are the children from?
 Where do I come from?

 This is a question that comes naturally to almost all children.
 And it seems extremely difficult to answer by avoiding the subject of sex and genitals.
 But even mystical storks with cabbage do not clarify this question.
 The best way to answer as simply as possible: